apache/tomee/examples/access-timeout-meta/README.md

 `@OrderCheckTimeout` or `@TwitterUpdateTimeout`.
 These names are configuration-change-proof.
 They would not change if the configuration changes and in fact they can facilitate finder-grained control over the configuration of an application.

-The **cons** are of course it is requires far more deliberation and consideration, not to mention more annotations.
+The **cons** of this approach is that requires far more deliberation and consideration, not to mention more annotations.
 Your skills as an architect, designer and ability to think as a administrator will be challenged.
 You must be good at wearing your dev-opts hat.

 ## Pragmatism  <small>best of both worlds</small>